Executive MBA (XMBA)

 This is a study of the fundamental concepts of financial accounting and reporting by business entities in accordance with generally accepted accounting principles (GAAP).
 The course approaches the material from the perspective of the financial statement user rather than the financial statement preparer.
 Emphasis is placed on the use and interpretation of information contained in business financial statements by managers, investors, and creditors.

-XMBA 4336 Finance II - Financial Decision Making (2 Credits)
+XMBA 4338 Financial Analysis & Decision Making (4 Credits)

-This course applies the tools of financial analysis to financial decisions.
+This course prepares Executive MBA students to analyze corporate financial conditions and execute strategic financial decisions.
+The first half of the course introduces the tools and techniques for financial analysis and planning.
+Topics include the tax implications of financial decisions, financial ratio analysis, operating and financial break-even analysis, operating and financial leverage, time value of money, and interest rates in the financial markets.
+The second half of the class applies the tools of financial analysis to financial decisions.
 Topics include the valuation of financial assets, capital budgeting, cost of capital, Performa financial statements, business valuations and mergers, return on equity analysis, EPS and stock prices, and cash flow statement analysis.

-It is appropriate that the EMBA begins with Executive Leadership.
-This course sets the tone and framework for what follows.
-This course in executive leadership has a clear perspective: being a leader in any organization at this time is more than just “managing,” especially at the upper levels of an organization: leadership at the executive level is a profession.
-The Executive Leadership course is all about the essential role of leadership at a time when society faces major challenges and uncertainties.
-What does it take to be a successful leader of an organization in the current and future environment?
-Organizations are complex systems that are embedded in larger complex systems.
-Simple formulas will not provide you with effective solutions covering all situations.
+Executive Leadership I has a clear perspective: being a leader in any organization is more than just “managing,” especially at the upper levels of an organization: leadership at the executive level is a profession.
+This course explores the essential role of leadership at a time when society faces major challenges and uncertainties.
+Organizations are complex systems that are embedded in larger complex systems; simple formulas will not provide leaders with effective solutions covering all situations.
 We will emphasize the practice of perspective-taking and diagnosis for making better decisions.
 This course also applies and reflects what is happening in all types of organizations––whether public or private, large or small, and whether product or service oriented.
 Personal, interpersonal, team and organizational leadership, along with concepts of business execution and performance, are themes that will be woven throughout the course content.
-Executive Leadership is a two term course.
-Executive Leadership I includes the Team Sailing Challenge experiential exercise.
+Executive Leadership I includes the experiential Team Sail Challenge.
+The course will be followed by Executive Leadership II in the third quarter of the EMBA.

 This class focuses on an often-overlooked leadership skill – the ability to use power and influence effectively, and to negotiate the relationships critical to being a successful leader.
 Class time focuses on not only understanding the basics of this critical leadership skill, but also on honing skills through case studies and exercises.
 Particular attention is given to ethical issues connected with power and negotiation.
-This course will challenge you to define for yourself what will constitute the effective exercise of power and influence in your life.
+This course will challenge students to define for themselves what will constitute the effective exercise of power and influence in their lives.
+The course also asks students to returns to their Individual Development Plan (developed in the Executive Leadership I course) and your World Vision work (developed in the Business Ethics course) to update them as appropriate.
+Students will review both documents from prior quarters and write a short reflection paper that addresses their progress to date, any issues they see in the plan (weaknesses or pivot opportunities) and any possible changes they might want to make.

 XMBA 4342 Talent, People, & Culture (2 Credits)